0xC45per/Simple-URL-Shortener/README.md

 - This is a simple local URL shortener - to make it work as a web service, you would need to integrate it with a web framework
 - The shortened codes are stored in a local file (`urls.json`)
 - Each short code is 6 characters by default, using letters and numbers

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Have fun!